Cancer of the Throat (Esophageal Cancer): What to Know

-Esophageal cancer is an abnormal growth of cancerous (malignant) cells in the part of the body that moves food and liquids from the mouth to the stomach (esophagus).
+Cancer of the throat, or esophageal cancer, is when you have a growth of cancer cells in your esophagus.
+Your esophagus is the part of your body that moves food and liquids from your mouth to your stomach.

 What are the causes?

-The exact cause of esophageal cancer is not known.
+The exact cause of this cancer isn't known.

 What increases the risk?